 Academic Transitions is a unique program at BYU-Idaho which is based on the belief that all admitted students can succeed.
 It is composed of carefully designed math, English, and college success courses to help bridge the gaps that many students have when they enter BYU-Idaho for the first time.

 These courses are available to ALL students, but, based on entrance exam scores, some students are required to take transitional classes within their first 30 credits at BYU-Idaho.
-For these students, the transitional class becomes a prerequisite for the related Foundations of English 101 and/or Foundations of Math 108 classes.
+For these students, the transitional class becomes a prerequisite for English 150 and/or Math 108X which are both general education requirements.

 Contact the BYU-Idaho English department with your questions at firstname.lastname@example.org or (208) 496-4360.